molgenis/ansible/README.md

 * Create 'molgenis'-scheme in PSQL
 * Grant right on 'molgenis'-scheme with user 'molgenis'

+## Role: [ minio ] - Add Minio
+There are 2 steps that are performed when running this role.

+* Install minio
+* Enable minio

 ## Role: [ tomcat ] - Add Tomcat
 There are 2 steps that are performed when running this role.

-* Install molgenis-ops-tomcat
+* Install tomcat
-* Start and enable molgenis-ops-tomcat
+* Start and enable tomcat

 ## Role: [ molgenis ] - Add MOLGENIS
 Install MOLGENIS on the system